First Thanksgiving | What Did the Pilgrims Really Eat?

 What didn’t they have at the first Thanksgiving?
 Potatoes (white or sweet), bread stuffing or pie (wheat flour was rare), sugar, Aunt Lena’s green bean casserole.

 But how about bringing a little more truly traditional flavor back to your table?
-Back in 2003, we consulted with historians at Plimoth Plantation and asked writer Jane Walsh to devise a menu that incorporated some of the foods that would have been served at the first Thanksgiving.
+Back in 2003, we consulted with historians at Plimoth Plantation , the Wampanoag and English settlers living history museum in Plymouth, Massachusetts, and asked writer Jane Walsh to devise a menu that incorporated some of the foods that would have been served at the first Thanksgiving.
 We didn’t eliminate any favorites or try to go sugar-free.
 We skipped the venison.
 Really, like everyone else who will gather around a table on November 22, we simply changed the seasonings.